 - Grounded cardamom powder half teaspoon

-- Optional Ice cubes are ok with it as it would reduce the consistency of lassi.
-I would suggest to add the ice cubes in the afternoon and don’t add in the evening.
+- Optional Ice cubes are ok with it as they would reduce the consistency of lassi.
+I would suggest adding the ice cubes in the afternoon and don’t add them in the evening.

 - Add chopped cashew nuts, saffron strands, almonds (Badam), walnuts (akhrot), Anjeer (fig), and mint leaves for garnishing.